Categorification of Harder-Narasimhan Theory via slope functions: Introduction

-In the case where the norm $\norm{\ndot}$ is Euclidean, the successive slopes of the Harder-Narasimhan polygone $P_{\overline E}$ are equal to those of successive subquotients of the Harder-Narasimhan filtration of $\overline E$.
-However, if $\norm{\ndot}$ is not Euclidean, in general it is not possible to construct a sequence of sublattices of $\overline E$ with semistable subquotients of the same successive slopes of $P_{\overline E}$.
+Geometrically, we could consider the convex hull of the points in the plane $\mathbb R^2$ of coordinates $(\operatorname{rk}(F),\deg(\overline F))$, where $\overline F$ runs over the set of all sublattices of $\overline E$.
+Then the upper boundary of this convex hull is the graph of a concave and piecewise affine function $P_{\overline E}$, called \emph{Harder-Narasimhan polygon} of $\overline E$.
+Moreover, the abscissas where the function changes slopes are integers between $0$ and $\operatorname{rk}(E)$.
+In the case where the norm $\norm{\ndot}$ is Euclidean, the successive slopes of the Harder-Narasimhan polygon $P_{\overline E}$ are equal to those of successive subquotients of the Harder-Narasimhan filtration of $\overline E$.
+However, if $\norm{\ndot}$ is not Euclidean, in general it is not possible to construct a sequence of sublattices of $\overline E$ with semi-stable subquotients corresponding to the same successive slopes of $P_{\overline E}$, which makes Harder-Narasimhan filtration special in this case.
 Let us illustrate this phenomenon by an example as follows.
+Let $k$ be a real number such that $k>\sqrt{2}$.
+We consider the vector space $\mathbb{R}^2$ equipped with the norm $\|\ndot\|_k$ defined as follows: For any $(a,b)\in \mathbb{R}^2$,